Jacksonville Skyway: Recent history and current status

 As part of the construction of the agency's Jacksonville Regional Transportation Center (JRTC), the Convention Center station closed for a period of time to allow for the dismantling of original station elements (such as the overhead station canopy) and construct the new facility partially over the existing tracks.
 The existing platform was kept but with modifications made in order to tie everything into the new facility.
 While the new JRTC opened on May 4, 2020, the Skyway did not commence service to the facility until July of that year due to a temporary pause in Skyway service caused by COVID-19.

 On March 3, 2021, JTA announced that it had approved plans to convert a portion of its Skyway maintenance facility property off Leila St in the Brooklyn neighborhood to the planned Brooklyn station, with construction to begin in September 2021 and completion projected for some time in early 2022.

+Operations

+As of 2026, the Skyway is free to ride, and typically only operates on weekdays from 6 a.m. to 9 p.m., with weekend service limited to special events.
+It is internally designated route 605 by the JTA.
+Service is scheduled to operate every 15 minutes on two routes: one between Rosa Parks and LaVilla stations, and one between Kings Avenue and Central.

+Route

+The 2.5 mi route is entirely elevated, and includes eight stations: five in the Downtown Core and LaVilla areas, and three across the St. Johns River on the Southbank.
+It begins at Rosa Parks station in the north, and continues south along Hogan Street, turning to continue west at Bay Street.
+West of Central station, the line follows Bay Street to the Jacksonville Regional Transportation Center at LaVilla, while a branch line breaks south, crossing the St. Johns River via the Acosta Bridge.